 An ambitious, thrilling manifesto, setting out a new relationship between the individual and the state and how we can get there

-Is the solution to the global mental health crisis to be found in getting rid of Mondays?
+Can we reverse the mental health crisis by getting rid of Mondays?

-Is it time to stop poor people being poor by...giving them money?
-Post Covid, UBI is no longer a fringe left-wing idea.
-Why does it work?
+Is it time to stop poor people being poor by... giving them money?

 As the shockwaves of Covid 19 continue to spread, and as the smoke clears from a year of anger and unrest, many people feel forlorn about the future.

 In End State, James Plunkett argues that this can be a moment not of despair, but of historic opportunity - a chance to rethink, renew, and reform some of the most fundamental ways we organise society.
 In much the same way as societies emerged stronger from crises in the past - building the state as we know it today - we too can build a happier future.

 James Plunkett has spent his career thinking laterally about the complicated relationships between individuals and the state.
 First as an advisor to Gordon Brown, then a leading economic researcher and writer, and then in the charity sector, helping people struggling at the front-line of economic change.
 James combines a deep understanding of social issues with an appreciation of how change is playing out not in the ivory tower, but in the reality of people's lives.

 Now, in his first book, he sets out an optimistic vision, exploring nine ways in which our social settlement can be upgraded to harness the power of the digital age.
 Covering a dizzying sweep of geography and history, from London's 18th Century sewage systems to the uneasy inequality of Silicon Valley, it's a thrilling and iconoclastic account of how society can not only survive, but thrive, in the digital age.

 End State provides a much-needed map to help us navigate our way over the curious terrain of the twenty-first century.